The Right to Reside Condition is set out in Section 246 (5) of the Social Welfare Consolidation Act 2005 (as amended).

 - Non-EEA nationals who have a residency or work permit to legally reside and work in the State.

-Permission to reside will generally be evidenced by an appropriate immigration stamp in the person's passport, a letter of authorisation or a Certificate of Registration issued by the Garda National Immigration Bureau (GNIB), i.e. a GNIB card.
+Permission to reside will generally be evidenced by an appropriate immigration stamp in the person's passport, a letter of authorisation or a Certificate of Registration issued by the Garda National Immigration Bureau (GNIB), that is a GNIB card.

 See HRC Guideline on www.welfare.ie for more details or go directly to Chapter 5 of the HRC Guidelines at: